thalamicseg/thomas_new/README.md

 ## Installation instructions
 - git Due to large files, you will need to install git lfs and then download.
 Else you will only get soft links and not the actual files.
 Please email manojsar@email.arizona.edu if you have any issues
-- python require.py Right now, PYTHON 3 is NOT SUPPORTED so please point python to PYTHON 2.
+- python require.py (Right now, PYTHON 3 is NOT SUPPORTED so please point python to PYTHON 2 (python2.7 seems to work best))

 ## Usage
 - set an environment variable THOMAS_HOME in .cshrc to where you install thomas (e.g. ~/thomas_new)